My duathlon failure!

 Abraham Lincoln – Former US president.
 His fiancé died, he failed in business twice, had a nervous breakdown and was defeated in eight elections.

-Lucille Ball – This TV comedian was dismissed from drama school with a note, “Wasting your time; you are too show to put your best foot forward.”
+Lucille Ball – This TV comedian was dismissed from drama school with a note, “Wasting your time; you are too slow to put your best foot forward.”

 Walt Disney – Fired from a newspaper because he lacked imagination and had no original ideas.

-The Beatles – These world-renowned music icons were turned down by The Decker Recording Company who said, “We don’t like their sound, and guitar music is on the way out.”
+The Beatles – These world-renowned music icons were turned down by The Decker Recording Company, which said, “We don’t like their sound, and guitar music is on the way out.”